 UMPA is a Joint Action Agency whose services include: power supply and control area support, scheduling, joint financing, energy load forecasting, wheeling arrangements, load research, limited political action, demand-side management, engineering, legal assistance and Federal Energy Regulatory Commission (FERC) case support.

-The Agency is governed by a six member Board of Directors, consisting of the Mayors or Council Members, of each of the member cities.
-In addition, a Technical Board with an appointee from each of the member cities, usually the city energy director, provide technical studies, recommendations and detailed analysis to assist the Board of Directors.
+The Agency is governed by a six member Board of Directors, consisting of the Mayors, or Council Members, of each of the member cities.
+In addition, a Technical Committee, consisting of appointees from each of the member cities, usually the city energy director, who provide technical studies, recommendations and detailed analysis to assist the Board of Directors.

 - To develop a reliable and economical power supply program to meet the electric power and energy needs as required by the members and their customers.

 - To provide the benefits of economies of scale through joint endeavors relating to generation, transmission and distribution of electric power and energy.

 - To involve each member in the planning, operating and developing stages undertaken by the Agency.